sjtuwrk/SunwayMR/README.md

 * After the SunwayMR project is inspected by meac-skl inistitution , it will be opened in whole.

-* Now, we have provided application demos videos in the demo file of the project.
+* Now, we have provided application demos videos in the ``demos" file of the project.

 ## Dependencies